Surface elevation errors in finite element Stokes models for glacier evolution: Introduction

 Our notation is sketched in Figure \ref{fig:stokesdomain}.
-Let $\Omega \subset \RR^2$ be a fixed portion of land, with map-plane coordinates $x=(x_1,x_2)\in\Omega$.
-All time-dependent quantities are assumed to be defined on $t\in [0,T]$ for some $T>0$.
-On $\Omega$ assume that we are given, as data, a real and continuous bed elevation function $b(x)$, and a real, signed, and continuous SMB function $a(t,x)$.
-In areas of $\Omega$ where $a>0$ (accumulation; downward arrows in Figure \ref{fig:stokesdomain}), a glacier will exist.
-If $a<0$ (upward arrows) then either a glacier exists with an ablating surface, because of flow from accumulation areas, or no glacier exists.
-Determining which situation applies at given coordinates $t,x$ requires solving free-boundary problems like those considered in this paper.
+Let $\Omega \subset \RR^2$ be a fixed domain of land with map-plane coordinates $x=(x_1,x_2)\in\Omega$.
+We are given, as data, a continuous bedrock elevation function $b(x)$ on $\Omega$, and a continuous SMB function $a(t,x)$ on $[0,T]\times \Omega$, for some $T>0$.
+Where $a>0$ (accumulation; downward arrows in Figure \ref{fig:stokesdomain}), a glacier will exist.
+However, where $a<0$ (ablation; upward arrows) then either ice exists with an ablating surface, supported by flow from accumulation areas, or no glacier exists.
+Determining which situation applies at a given location and time, and the surface elevation there, requires solving a free-boundary problem.